 8. Wednesday 11th March 2015

 We will hold a memorial event in 2015 for the Great East Japan Earthquake and have a two minute silence for the victims.
-This will mark the third year memorial event.
+This will mark the fourth year memorial event.

 9. Spring Report 2014